Klein paradox: Positron-electron creation

-Resolution of the paradox would require quantum field theory which developed alongside quantum mechanics but at a slower pace due its many complexities.
-The concept goes back to Max Planck's demonstration that Maxwell's classical electrodynamics so successful in many applications, fails to predict the blackbody spectrum.
+Resolution of the paradox would require quantum field theory, which developed alongside quantum mechanics but at a slower pace due its many complexities.
+The concept goes back to Max Planck's demonstration that Maxwell's classical electrodynamics, which was so successful in many other applications, failed to predict the blackbody spectrum.
 Planck showed that the blackbody oscillators must be restricted to quantum transitions.
-In 1927, Dirac published his first work on quantum electrodynamics by using quantum field theory.
+In 1927, Dirac published his first work on quantum electrodynamics, for which he used quantum field theory.
 With this foundation, Heisenberg, Jordan, and Pauli incorporated relativistic invariance in quantized Maxwell's equations in 1928 and 1929.

 However it took another 10 years before the theory could be applied to the problem of the Klein paradox.
 In 1941 Friedrich Hund showed that, under the conditions of the paradox, two currents of opposite charge are spontaneously generated at the step.
-In modern terminology pairs of electrons and positrons are spontaneously created at the step potential.
+In modern terminology, pairs of electrons and positrons are spontaneously created at the step potential.

-These results were confirmed in 1981 by Hansen and Ravndal using a more general treatment.
+These results were confirmed in 1981 by Alex Hansen and Finn Ravndal using a more general treatment.

-Massless particles

-Consider a massless relativistic particle approaching a potential step of height $V_0$ with energy $E_0<V_0e$ and momentum $p$.

-The particle's wave function, $\psi$, follows the time-independent Dirac equation:
+Derivation